 Option 1: Let us do the hard work

-The easiest way to snag rock-bottom prices is to let us find them for you.
-You can jump to the bottom of this article for details on what we plan to cover, but here are some examples from last year for now:
+The easiest way to score rock-bottom prices is to let us find them for you.
+You can jump to the bottom of this article for details on our coverage plans, but here are samples from last year for now:

-- Black Friday 2017: The best tech deals
+- Black Friday 2019: The best tech deals at Amazon, Walmart, Best Buy, Newegg, and more

 Option 2: Wade into the fray with our help

-The other option is to plunge into the deluge yourself.
+The other option is to strike out on your own.
 It’s not hard if you’re prepared—you just need to set aside time for it.
 You can zip pretty fast through all websites, circulars, forum posts, and email newsletters if you follow these tips, though:

 Make a plan (and a budget)